About LeeConsciousness Researcher and Author

 When I look back over my life, it all makes perfect sense; even the parts I really didn’t like.
 From my early childhood right up to the present day – each and every experience has contributed to my development and my understanding, and this book is the product of all that experience.

 My Recent Journey

 This website was dormant between 2011 (after I published Awakening to Wholeness) and 2018.
 I wasn’t dormant, I was simply focusing on my own journey of awakening, and things were moving pretty fast.
 There wasn’t any time to write new articles, but I was taking note of all the insights and experiences that were unfolding as my identity transitioned from ego to essence to emptiness.

 In 2018, I created the Enneagram section of the website and wrote a series of articles on Self-Discovery.
-From 2019 onwards, I have been compiling and refining a diagram that comprehensively maps the development of consciousness, which hasn’t been made public yet.
-I had expected to write a series of articles about that, but midway through 2020 my interest unexpectedly shifted towards physics, so I immersed myself in that for a few months.
+From 2019 onwards, I have been exploring and mapping the development of consciousness and the nature of reality.
+I had expected to write a series of articles about these subjects, but midway through 2020 my interest unexpectedly shifted towards physics, so I immersed myself in that for a while.
 I am not a physicist or a mathematician, so I will never understand (or have any interest in) the complex formulas, but I am interested in the overriding principles and the underlying ideas.